Stochastic modeling of spreading and dissipation in mixed-chaotic systems that are driven quasistatically: The generalized Hill problem

-\sect{Poincaré landscape} \Fig{fLandscape} displays the Poincaré section for the Hill's Hamiltonian: Two (blue) regions contain quasi-regular trajectories around each of the two stars; There are additional quasi-regular regions; and there is a large (red) chaotic sea.
-In order to demonstrate the variation of phasespace with respect to the energy $E$, or with respect to a control parameter (here it is $\theta$ that parameterize the Kepler motion), we propose to look on the {\em Poincaré landscape} that is displayed in the additional panels of \Fig{fLandscape}.
-Each raw in those additional panels encodes the information regarding the phase-space structure for a different value of~$E$ or~$\theta$, respectively.
-In a later Section we display on top of this landscape, the evolving cloud of the time-depended Hamiltonian $\mathcal{H}(\bm{r},\bm{p}; \theta(t))$.
-The time-dependence of $\theta$ induces spreading in energy and migration of trajectories between different regions.
+\sect{Poincaré landscape} \Fig{fLandscape} displays a representative Poincaré section for the \rmrk{time-independent ($\theta$-frozen)} Hill's Hamiltonian.
+The phase space structure is as follows: two (blue) regions contain quasi-regular trajectories around each of the two stars; there are additional quasi-regular regions; and there is a large (red) chaotic sea.
+In order to demonstrate the variation of phase space with respect to the energy~$E$, or with respect to a control parameter (here it is $\theta$ that parameterize the Kepler motion), we propose to look on the {\em Poincaré landscape} that is displayed in the additional panels of \Fig{fLandscape}.
+Each \rmrk{row} in those additional panels encodes the information regarding the phase-space structure for a different value of~$E$ or~$\theta$, respectively.

+\rmrk{In a later section we display on top of this landscape, an evolving cloud that is propagated by the time-depended Hamiltonian $\mathcal{H}(\bm{r},\bm{p}; \theta(t))$, with $\dot{\theta}{=}1$ as implied by our definitions of scaled time.
+In this time dependent scenario, points of the cloud can spread in energy, and migrate between different regions.}